-Since September 2018, Years 1, 2, 3, 4 and 5 have followed the Maths No Problem scheme.
-Year 6 are using the scheme when appropriate alongside additional material.
+All year groups follow the Maths No Problem scheme.
 This approach will ensure a consistent approach to teaching mathematics across our school.

 We are following a mastery curriculum whereby we believe that all children can achieve.
 The school uses a variety of teaching and learning styles in mathematics during each lesson.
 Groupings in classes are flexible and pupils will work in guided groups, with a partner and independently.